dpt/The-Great-Escape-in-C/BUGS.md

     * Fixed 8-Feb-18 in 96c1c05: The red flag fix from 19-Dec-17 identified stray code in `in_permitted_area` but it wasn't really stray code, I'd just failed to correctly identify how the C register was being propagated.
 33. Thread Sanitiser reports multiple problems.
 Needs locking in various places.
     * Fixed 10-Feb-18: Locking added.
+34. The guard who marches above main gate seems to spawn too late compared with the original game.
+    * Fixed 14-Feb-18: I'd mistranslated the start of `spawn_characters` where it clamps the map position.
+A subtract was missing, offsetting the calculation by (8,8).